dzxrly/palworld-server-config-generator/README.md

 A simple tool for generating Palworld server config.

+> [!CAUTION]
-> Warning!
-Multiplayer mode is still in development, some rules may not be effective!
+> Multiplayer mode is still in development, some rules may not be effective!
 Please make a backup before
 > replacing the original rules, this site is not responsible for the result.

 ## Supported Language